Need to talk? Call 1800 882 436.

 • cooked tofu

-Guidelines recommend that you can introduce foods in any order and at a pace that suits your baby, family, and cultural backgrounds, as long as some foods servings contain iron.
+You can introduce foods in any order and at a pace that suits your baby, family and cultural background, as long as some foods servings contain iron.

 Your baby's first foods can be smooth, mashed or have soft lumps.